 Consumer behavior in marketing

 Don't rely on gut feelings.
+Use a consumer intelligence platform

-Conduct a consumer behavior audit and find what drives consumers' purchasing decisions.
+to find what drives consumers' buying decisions.

 Talkwalker Analytics - demographics of Coca-Cola consumers.